 When we last wrote about childhood obesity in 2011, there were still many unanswered questions about what's causing the problem.
-Now we have some definitive research that show what's behind the problem and how parents can make real changes in their child's life.
+Now we have some definitive research that shows what's behind the problem and how parents can make real changes in their child's life.
 Here's what you can do.

 Avoid putting your child on the same diet you're on.
 Most commercial diets are ineffective (that's why so many come and go each year) and quite a few are dangerous.
 Children are not merely mini-versions of adults.

 Being active is critical.
 According to the Nielson Company, in 2010 children were watching television, texting, playing video games and sitting in front of a computer for 7 hours and 38 minutes DAILY.
-That's nearly the same amount of time for a full time job.
+That's nearly the same amount of time for a full-time job.
 That number excludes any time children use computers while at school or in class.
 Every hour that your child sits in front of a screen is an hour they don't have moving around and getting exercise.

 Ideally, children should limit their out of school "electronic interactions" to two hours or less per day.
 Every hour above two dramatically increases the risks for obesity and long-term physical problems.

 Here's where the adults come in.
 Children won't suddenly become more active just by telling them to.
 You, the parent must set an example.
 Children are much more likely to be physically active if their parents are so you've got to get off your butt.
 Use routine errands and chores as an excuse to get moving.
 Here are a few examples.